-To obtain a measure of each predicate's neg-raising with each combination of person and tense from responses to prompts such as (11), White & Rawlins (2018b) apply a mixed model-based normalization procedure (see An & White 2020: Appendix D).
+To obtain a measure of each predicate's neg-raising with each combination of person and tense from responses to prompts such as (11), White & Rawlins apply a mixed model-based normalization procedure (see An & White 2020: Appendix D).
 To obtain a single measure of neg-raising for each predicate, I take the maximum of these normalized neg-raising judgments across all four subject and tense variants for a particular predicate, with the assumption that a predicate is neg-raising if it is neg-raising with at least one combination of subject and tense.

-Figure 3 (right) plots White & Rawlins' (2018b) measure of responsivity against this measure of neg-raising, with transparency corresponding to the declarative-taking weight.
+Figure 3 (right) plots White & Rawlins' measure of responsivity against this measure of neg-raising, with transparency corresponding to the declarative-taking weight.
 The line shows a linear regression weighted by declarative-taking weight.
-The corresponding correlation weighted by declarative-taking is 0.22 (95% CI = [0.14, 0.30]).
-This correlation violates the predictions of NR, even under the worst-case simulation assumptions discussed above, suggesting that \mathbb{NR} is false as a generalization about the lexicon as a whole.
+The corresponding correlation weighted by declarative-taking is 0.19 (95% CI = [0.12, 0.27]).
+This correlation is counter to the predictions of NR under even the worst case scenario described above, suggesting that NR is false as a generalization about the lexicon.